 Risk Type Description Legal and Compliance risk Legal and compliance risk is the risk that losses occur due to non-voluntary legal liabilities, inadequate legal documentation, inadequate patenting of brands and intellectual property, and the risk of impairment to the organization's business model, reputation, integrity and financial condition, resulting from failure to comply with laws, regulations and internal company rules and policies, as well as late identification of significant legal and regulatory developments, possibly resulting in an inability to influence the final outcome.
 Processing risk Processing risk is the risk of losses due to inadequate or failing administrative processes and related internal controls, capturing of source data, reporting errors, modeling errors and failing outsourcing and supplier arrangements.
 Business risk Business risk is the risk of losses due to failed or inadequate strategy execution, marketing and sales practices, distribution channels, pricing, investment returns, handling of customer complaints, or late reaction to changes in the business environment.
 Tax risk Tax risk is the risk of losses due to fiscal authorities challenging Spaarkas' tax treatment of transactions on technical grounds or as a result of inconsistent argumentation, imperfections in the tax planning, concentration risk and late identification of significant tax developments in relevant jurisdictions, possibly resulting in an inability to influence the final outcome.

-Financial crime risk Financial crime risk is the risk of losses due to a wrongful act, omission, breach of duty or trust, intentionally performed by a Spaarkas employee, intermediary or external party, which potentially could or results in a disadvantage to Aegon Spaarkas or another.
+Financial crime risk Financial crime risk risk is the risk of losses due to a wrongful act, omission, breach of duty or trust, intentionally performed by a Spaarkas employee, intermediary or external party, which potentially could or results in a disadvantage to Aegon Spaarkas or another.
 People risk People risk is the risk of losses due to inadequate or failing employee practices (including discrimination, wrongful termination, and sexual harassment) and consideration for employees' health and well-being, including workplace safety.
 Facility risk Facility risk is the risk of losses due to inadequate or failing physical asset management (including physical security incidents and inefficient procurement) and events causing damage to physical assets (vandalism, water damage, fire, explosions, etc.).
-Systems risk Systems risk and business disruption risk is the risk of losses due to inadequate or failed business continuity planning, back-up and recovery, fallback arrangements, information security, IT maintenance and change management, identification of relevant technological developments and other technical causes for systems related failures and errors.
+Systems risk and business disruption riskand business disruption risk is the risk of losses due to inadequate or failed